-As I mentioned in the Part 1 post on Envelopes, even though formatting and printing envelopes and labels is a really basic word processing function, Microsoft Word inexplicably hides it from users on the Mailings tab (in the Ribbon versions, 2007 and later) and under the Tools menu in version 2003.
+As I mentioned in the previous post on Envelopes, even though formatting and printing envelopes and labels is a really basic word processing function, Microsoft Word inexplicably hides it from users on the Mailings tab.

 Fortunately, if you’re using labels from a major label vendor like Avery, you don’t have to bust out the ruler and define the label format from scratch.
 But knowing how to choose which label format to use can be a bit tricky.

-As I mentioned in the Envelopes post, the envelopes and labels feature can be found in the same place: the Mailings tab.
+As I mentioned in the Envelopes lesson, the envelopes and labels feature can be found in the same place: the Mailings tab.

 This time, we’re going to click Labels: